clayauld/meshtopo/docs/design.md

 The following features have been implemented in the enhanced architecture:

--   **Map Selection UI**: Web-based interface for selecting CalTopo maps with OAuth authentication
+-   **Map Selection UI**: Web-based interface for selecting CalTopo maps with simple authentication
 -   **API Endpoints**: RESTful API for programmatic access to map management and configuration
 -   **Integrated MQTT Broker**: Optional Mosquitto broker included in Docker Compose stack
 -   **SSL/TLS Support**: Automatic SSL certificate provisioning with Traefik and Let's Encrypt
 -   **Enhanced Configuration**: Comprehensive configuration management for all optional components
+-   **User Management**: Simple username/password authentication with role-based access control
+-   **Per-User CalTopo Integration**: Individual CalTopo credentials for each user

-### 9.2 Planned Enhancements
+### 9.2 Planned (Potential) Enhancements

 -   **Two-Way Messaging**: Implement a mechanism to send short text messages back to the Meshtastic network from CalTopo.
 -   **Status Reporting**: Forward additional Meshtastic telemetry (e.g., battery level, signal strength) to CalTopo.